liyuan90/learngit/readme.txt

-git is version control system. git is free software.
+git is distribute version control system. git is free software.